objcio/articles/2014-12-?-lldb-debugging.md

 Automation, here we come!

-### Continuing After Evaluation
+### Continuing after Evaluation

-If you look at the bottom of the edit breakpoint popover, you'll see one more option: *"Automatically continue after evaluation actions"*.
-It's just a checkbox, but it holds immense power.
+If you look at the bottom of the edit breakpoint popover, you'll see one more option: *"Automatically continue after evaluation actions."* It's just a checkbox, but it holds immense power.
 If you check it, the debugger will evaluate all of your commands and then continue running the program.
 It won't even be apparent that it executed the breakpoint at all (unless the breakpoint fires a lot and your commands take a while, in which case, your program will slow down).

 This checkbox is the same as having the last breakpoint action be `continue`, but having a checkbox just makes it easier.
 And here it is in the debugger: